The 8th Annual New Hope Film Festival Script Competition will take place from July 23-August 1, 2021.

 Over the years, New Hope has attracted and been home to many talented producers, screenwriters, actors, playwrights, and performance art enthusiasts.
 Home of the Bucks County Playhouse, where actors such as John Travolta, George C. Scott, Robert Redford, Helen Hayes, Andrea McArdle and Colleen Dewhurst have graced the stage, the village is centrally located less than an hour from Philadelphia and an hour and a half from New York.

-Acrylic trophies and an annual Variety ad campaign aimed at putting top NHFF Script winners on Hollywood's radar.
+Acrylic trophies and/or certificates and an annual Variety ad campaign aimed at putting top NHFF Script winners on Hollywood's radar.

 Additionally, subject to availability and at the sole discretion of NHFF Script, the annual Best Script winner receives a free consultation with Hollywood screenwriter and Member of the Academy of Motion Picture Arts and Sciences Mark Rosenthal, who has long served as an advisor to the New Hope Film Festival.